As a recruiter, a lot of job seekers ask me, “what do hiring managers look for in an interview?”

 So if you do a great job in the 5 sections above, and the hiring team is already thinking about how your experience seems like it’d help you learn this position quickly, or that you seemed like you’d get along great with a variety of team members, or that you’re very internally-motivated, it’s going to help you get hired faster, and for better jobs!

-And here are a couple of the more popular ones:
+And here are a couple of the most popular individual questions: